What Parents Wish Daycare Providers Knew…

 They don’t know unless you talk about it.
 And it’s comforting to them to know you care about what you are doing and you are trained if a situation arises that you need skills to save their child.

 Parents have to follow their instinct when choosing a provider.
 Your mommy vibe is a gift from God to help you be able to protect and best care for your child.
 So parents, when looking for a provider, please follow what your gut tells you.
 It’s always right!

 Click here to see what Childcare Providers Wish Parents Knew…

+Click here to see what parents polled said about childcare.
 What do you wish your provider knew?

 Make sure to pin for later!